fruitl00p/EventSauce/docs/docs/event-sourcing.md

 data from the events.

 In general, event sourcing is a lot more verbose.
-You'll often have to introduce some additional pieces of infrastructural.
+You'll often have to introduce some additional pieces of infrastructure.
 It's possible to minimize this initial investment, but like any trade-off, this comes as a cost.

 ## The pay-off